llpeterson/e2e/rtp.rst

 streams to be synchronized.
 Because different applications may require different granularities of timing, RTP itself does not specify the units in which time is measured.
-Instead, the timestamp is just a counter of "ticks," where the time between ticks is dependent on the encoding in use.
-For example, an audio application that samples data once every 125 $$\mu$$s could use that value as its clock resolution.
+Instead, the timestamp is just a counter of “ticks,” where the time between ticks is dependent on the encoding in use.
+For example, an audio application that samples data once every 125 μs could use that value as its clock resolution.
 The clock granularity is one of the details that is specified in the RTP profile or payload format for an application.